bfenetworks/ingress-bfe/docs/en_us/ingress/rewrite.md

 #### Order of Rewrite Rule

-You can define multiple annotations to modify traffic's path, but be careful about the order of rules.
+You can define multiple annotations to modify path of url, but be careful about the order of rules.

 For example: